0x03BB/sql-backup/readme.md

 - DOCKER_TAG
 The tag to use when retrieving this program's image from the registry.
 If a tag is not provided, 'latest' will be used.

-## 4. Running
+## 3. Running

 Make a directory on your Docker server for this program.
 A good location would be the user's home directory, and a good name would be something that reflects which database this program will back up, e.g. `~/myprogramsqlbackup/`.
-Copy the `docker-compose.yml` and `.env` files to this directory.
+Copy the `docker-compose.yml` and `.env` files and the entire `build` directory to this directory.
 Finally, run `docker-compose up -d` from within the directory.
+If you need to use a different `drive_key.json`, you must rebuild the image by running `docker-compose build` after replacing the file.

 ## Other Notes